LanzLinag/LanzLinag/README.md

 🎓 Undergraduate Computer Engineering student at Holy Angel University (2022–2026)
-📊 Aspiring **Data Analyst & Data Scientist** | 🤖 AI/ML Enthusiast | 💻 Backend Developer
+📊 Aspiring **Data Analyst & Data Scientist** | 🤖 AI/ML Enthusiast | 💻 Software Developer

 ---

 ## 🚀 About Me
-I’m passionate about building data-driven solutions that combine backend development with modern AI/ML approaches.
+I’m passionate about creating data-driven solutions and developing software that integrates modern AI/ML approaches.
-My projects explore **computer vision, data analytics, and full-stack applications** aimed at solving real-world problems.
+My projects explore in computer vision and full-stack applications, while also engaging in hands-on exercises in data analytics and AI/ML to build a strong data-driven foundation.

 ---